Winterlude: Attractions

 Several racing events are held in conjunction with Winterlude.
 The Gatineau Loppet, inaugurated in 1979, is an internationally recognized cross-country ski race that takes place in Gatineau Park.
-The event also holds snowshoe and fat bike races.
+The event also holds snowshoe and Fatbike races.
 Since 1984, the Winterlude Triathlon has also been part of the festival.
 The format and location of the winter triathlon has changed frequently over the years.
-The race currently consists of a 8km skate across the Rideau Canal, a 5km run along Colonel By Drive, and a 6km ski at Mooney's Bay Park.
-Other race events include bed racing and "ice dragon boat" racing.
+The race currently consists of a 8 km skate across the Rideau Canal, a 5 km run along Colonel By Drive, and a 6 km ski at Mooney's Bay Park.
+Other race events include "bed racing" and "ice dragon boat" racing.

 Duration

-Winterlude lasts for three weekends, usually the first three weekends in February.
-Very few events take place from Monday to Thursday in between weekends 1 and 2, and weekends 2 and 3.
-This means that the skating rink is much less crowded and that the ice stays in a near pristine condition for much of the day, with only a thousand or so skaters sharing it instead of the greater numbers during the weekend.
-The skate changing shacks and food catering kiosks scattered along the length of the skateway, at the same level as the ice, are open during the week.
+Winterlude spans three weekends, usually in February, and typically concludes on Family Day, which falls on a Monday.
+Between the first and second weekends, and the second and third weekends, there are very few events scheduled from Monday to Thursday.
+This results in a less crowded skating rink and pristine ice conditions, with only around a thousand skaters sharing it compared to larger numbers on weekends.
+Skate changing shacks and food catering kiosks along the skateway remain open during the weekdays.

 The weather in Ottawa is notoriously unpredictable, and Winterlude often is hampered by warm temperatures.
-Mild weather is the bane of the Canal, as proper ice conditions require -10°C/14°F for proper freezing.
+Mild weather is the bane of the Canal, as proper ice conditions require -10 °C/14 °F for proper freezing.
 The length of the skating season (which often extends past Winterlude) is therefore unpredictable.
 However, most events are usually not affected other than premature melting of ice and snow sculptures.
 The average length to which the canal is open for skating is 50 days, but varies greatly.
-In the 2001—2002 season there was a (then) record low 34 days of skating.
+In the 2001–2002 season there was a (then) record low 34 days of skating.
 The very next season, 2002–2003, the canal was open for a near-record high 72 days.
-The longest skating season was 1971—1972, lasting 95 days.
-The shortest was 2015—2016, lasting just 18 days.
+The longest skating season was 1971–1972, lasting 95 days.
+The shortest was 2015–2016, lasting just 18 days.